Jac Naylor: Brain tumour and death

 On 2 June 2021, it was announced that the BBC had decided to cancel Holby City at the end of its twenty-third series.
 It was confirmed that the final episode would be broadcast in March 2022.
 The show's story producer Ben Wadey told Calli Kitson from Metro that writers were tasked with creating suitable endings for all the regular characters.
 The Holby City production team decided to kill Jac off and created a final episode that revolves around her death.
 The show's story producer Ben Wadey did not want to frustrate viewers with "unfinished business".
 Wadey believed that the finality of cancellation created grief and he wanted to ensure this was personified in the story, believing Jac was the correct character to end the show.
 By now, Marcel's longevity had made Jac one of the show's long-featured characters.
 Producers informed Marcel about Jac's planned death and upset with their decision, Marcel fought with them.
 Marcel told Laura-Jayne Tyler (Inside Soap) that she became "exhausted" trying to change their decision and which led to writers offering Marcel more in depth discussion over her character's demise.
 Marcel claimed that once she "begrudgingly" accepted Jac's death and she concentrated on making the story "the best it could possibly be".
-In November 2021, Marcel told Inside Soap's Tyler that she felt like she was grieving death when realised she could not play Jac again.
+In November 2021, Marcel told Inside Soap's Tyler that she felt like she was grieving death when she realised she could not play Jac again.

 To reach Jac's demise writers created a terminal brain tumour storyline.
 The scenes, which were broadcast in August 2021, depict Jac with fraught determination to restructure the hospital and prevent its closure.
 She eventually reveals to Henrik that her behaviour is the result of her brain tumour diagnosis.
 Jac is portrayed determined to find a cure for her tumour.
 She and Eli begin researching a life saving stent trial which could be applied to her own treatment plan.
 After the unsuccessful trial, writers portrayed an increasingly desperate Jac turning to her mentee Nicky for help and even requests she do the surgery.
 As her condition deteriorates, Writers brought back the characters of Guy Self (John Michie) and Elliot Hope for the final part of Jac's story.
 Jac's asks for Guy's help to remove the tumour, but he refuses because it would cause a stroke.
 Elliot thinks of a new procedure to remove Jac's tumour.
 He decides that putting Jac's body in a state of controlled hypothermia will give her the best chance of survival in the operating theatre.
 The outcome of the operation was not revealed in spoilers and viewers found out Jac's fate when the scenes were broadcast.
 In the series' penultimate episode, Jac survives Elliot's operation despite him failing to remove her brain tumour.